Waste & Transfer Facilities Services (Tip)« Back

 Is there anything I can’t take to my local waste facility site?

-Tyres are prohibited from being dumped at any of the Councils' facilities.
+Tyres are prohibited from being dumped at all of Councils' facilities, except Goondiwindi and Inglewood (Wednesday only) where charges will apply for handling and shredding.
 Tyres should be left with the dealers at the time of changeover.
 Heavy fines apply and "On the Spot Fines" may be issued.

 How do I dispose of Hazardous material e.g. Asbestos?